milesmcc/personal/content/posts/slicing-pi/index.md

 There's a decent chance you know the first few digits of pi off the top of your head!
 I can recite around fifteen digits, plus or minus a few depending on the day: `3.14159265358979...`.
 This level of accuracy is good enough for almost all real-world applications (a circle the size of earth would have an error of only a few millimeters), but we can do better.
 We're going to calculate the first `n` digits of pi together using _your_ device.
 (You'll get to choose the value of `n` later.)

 While you won't be breaking the [world record](https://www.guinnessworldrecords.com/world-records/66179-most-accurate-value-of-pi#:~:text=The%20most%20accurate%20value%20of,over%208%20months%20in%20total.) of 50 trillion digits set by Timothy Mullican in early 2020, you'll easily surpass a thousand, and you'll learn about some cool algorithms along the way.
-And if you read to the end, you'll see how we "trick" JavaScript into using `BigIntegers` to reason about pi --- which, as you know, is very much _not_ an integer.
+And if you read to the end, you'll see how we "trick" JavaScript into using `BigInteger`s to reason about pi --- which, as you know, is very much _not_ an integer.

 ### History of Pi